flightcontrolhq/superjson/README.md

 ```js
 const object = superjson.parse(jsonString);
 ```

+## Advanced Usage

+For cases where you want to both transmit plain JSON data and be able to

 Alternatively, transform any JavaScript value into a JSON-compatible one by using our lower-level `serialize` and `deserialize` functions.